wilsonmar/oss-perf/puppet.md

+Unlike procedural shell scripits,
+Puppet achieves the results defined in **declarative XML** submitted to it.

+Puppet resolves differences among various operating systems and its package managers when implementing Puppet XML specs.

+Alternatives to Puppet include Chef, Ansable, Salt, CF Engine (Ruby).

 AWS Cloud Formation manages infrastructure.

-Pulp is a centralized repository to manage Puppet revisions.
+http://www.pulpproject.org/ is a centralized repository to manage revisions of specs in Puppet.

-Puppet manifests, hierdata, and modules distributed to all machines via RPM.
+Puppet manifests, hierdata, and modules are distributed to all machines via RPM.

 Machines boot with a common, blank image and get configured at first boot rather than different images with software already installed.

+## Resources: videos

 https://www.youtube.com/watch?v=TdAmAj3eaFI
 Getting Started with Puppet - PuppetConf 2013